Shemini (parashah): Leviticus chapter 10

 Samuel taught that the interpretation that Aaron should not have eaten the offering agreed with Rabbi Nehemiah while the other interpretation that Aaron should have eaten the offering agreed with Rabbi Judah and Rabbi Simeon.
 Rabbi Nehemiah argued that they burned the offering because the priests were in the first stages of mourning.
 Rabbi Judah and Rabbi Simeon maintained that they burned it because the offering had become defiled during the day, not because of bereavement.
-Rabbi Judah and Rabbi Simeon argued that if it was because of bereavement, they should have burned all three sin offerings brought that day.
+Rabbi Judah and Rabbi Simeon argued that if it was because of bereavement, they should have burned all three purification offerings brought that day.
 Alternatively, Rabbi Judah and Rabbi Simeon argued that the priest would have been fit to eat the sacrifices after sunset.
 Alternatively, Rabbi Judah and Rabbi Simeon argued that Phinehas was then alive and not restricted by the law of mourning.